 You’ll be charged a fee whenever you withdraw cryptocurrency from your Binance account.
 What you’re charged depends on what cryptocurrency you’re looking to withdraw.

-But for other coins, it can be quite a chunk of change.
-For example, Bitcoin (BTC) costs about £20 to withdraw and Ethereum (ETH) costs about £10 to send.
+But for other coins, it can be more.
+For example, Bitcoin (BTC) costs about £4.50 to withdraw and Ethereum (ETH) currently costs about £2.70.

 If you haven’t completed identity verification, then you’ll have a withdrawal limit of 2 Bitcoin (BTC) every 24 hours (equivalent in any cryptocurrency).
 Unless you verify, you won’t be able to deposit or withdraw much government-issued currencies either.

 Once you have verified your identity, you’ll be able to withdraw the equivalent of 100 Bitcoin (BTC) every 24 hours.
-You’ll also unlock much higher GBP deposit and withdrawal limits.
+You’ll also unlock much higher fiat deposit and withdrawal limits.

 With Crypto Earn, you have two options: